postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 [![api add env](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Environment1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Environment1.png)

 In the above screen, select an environment from the list and click **Add an environment**.
-Only available collections will be shown in this list.
+Only available environments will be shown in this list.
 The environment is now added to the API.

 ### Testing an API